 Non-residents are subject to income tax in France on their French-source income only.
 Employer income tax withholding is required when the non-resident receives compensation that is taxable in France.

 Income tax in France is imposed only at the national government level.
 Several other taxes are imposed by the government and various local authorities including social taxes, surtaxes, wealth tax, dwelling tax, inheritance taxes, real estate taxes, and television tax, to name the most common.
 In addition, retail prices on most goods and services generally reflect value-added tax (VAT), which is currently 20 percent on most goods and services.
-However, food items, transportation, home repairs and improvement and a few other items are subject to a reduced 5.5 percent VAT, and still others, such as certain medicines have only 2.1 percent VAT.
+However, transportation, home repairs and improvement and a few other items are subject to a reduced 10 percent VAT, food items and a few other items are subject to a reduced 5.5 percent VAT, and still others, such as certain medicines have only 2.1 percent VAT.

 The official French currency is the Euro (EUR).